 Inspired by Wright is a hands-on tour that shows you how Frank Lloyd Wright used geometry and nature to design the Monona Terrace, one of his most significant architectural marvels.
 You can learn all about Wright from inside one of his greatest works in the city he called home.
 This experience is for kids and adults alike and everyone gets to take home their own custom glass art piece.

-Touring a distillery is cool, but making your very own, bespoke bottle of gin is next-level cool.
+Touring a distillery is cool, but making your own, bespoke bottle of gin is next-level cool.
 The Gin Academy at Dancing Goat Distillery is one of the few places in the country you can make your very own gin alongside an experienced team of distillers.
 Learn about the history of gin and flavor profiles of commonly used botanicals, then walk away with your own 750 ml bottle of goodness.

 Pick up a new hobby and enjoy the great outdoors by learning how to cast with Madison Fly Fishing Company.
 Spend two hours with the pros who will match your casting style with the right equipment and fishing situations.